Gman-Superfly/AKIRA/foundations/pomdp/POMDP_SIM.md

 | State uncertainty | **Yes** | The future is fundamentally unobserved |
 | Process noise | Pattern-dependent | Some patterns (noisy_motion, bifurcation) have stochastic dynamics |

-Our partial observability is "clean"—we see the past perfectly but the future not at all.
+Our partial observability is "clean", we see the past perfectly but the future not at all.
 This is actually a **harder** problem than noisy observations of the current state, because no amount of sensor improvement can reveal the future.

 ---